-Common Data Service for Apps includes a web application tool called Import Data Wizard.
+Common Data Service includes a web application tool called Import Data Wizard.
 You use this tool to import data records from one or more comma-separated values (.csv), XML Spreadsheet 2003 (.xml), or text files.

 Create data maps that include complex transformation mapping, such as concatenation, split, and replace.

 View source data that is stored inside the temporary parse tables.

 Access error logs to build custom error reporting tools with improved error logging views.

 LookupMapXML tags in the data map to indicate that the data lookup will be initiated and performed on a source file that is used in the import.